 - If all checks are passed, you can click on 'Import'

 - De-activate WPML to Polylang (you can even delete it)

 - Setup a language switcher either as a widget or in nav menus

 - If something went wrong and you want to revert to WPML, you can delete Polylang using the red link in Plugins table (it will delete all data created for Polylang) and then re-activate WPML

 This plugin is still experimental and does not include error management.
-It has been tested successfully to migrate a small site with WPML 18.104.22.168 to Polylang 1.3.x.
-Newer versions of WPML have not been tested.
+I tested successfully to migrate a small site with WPML 126.96.36.199 to Polylang 1.3.x.
+I did not test newer versions of WPML, but a user reported a successful migration from WPML 3.1.5.
 Multisite has not been tested either.
 Thanks to report your experience (successful or not) with different versions of WPML in the support forum.